rptabo/rptabo.github.io/_drafts/third-wheel-etiquette.md

 - Ask lots of questions (the deeper & more personal, the better).
 - Try to sit between them so there's less awkwardness
 - Understand that they _want_ to buy you a third ticket, it is just your responsibility to relieve them of the burden of being too forward
+- Delve into the physical aspect of their relationship
+- It is your job to break up any sexual chemistry so they don't embarrass themselves

+## Safe Topics

+- Their biggest fight
+- Infidelity
+- Finances
+- Religion and politics (especially if they disagree).
+Even if they agree on most things, try to find the topic or point where there is some contention.
+(Note that this particular piece of advice is not just limited to romantic relationships when you are serving as a third wheel but is a good topic for any gathering.)
+- The best third wheeler will find the

+## Topics to Avoid

 # Author profile
 Donald O'Treply---or Don to his friends (which could be you, especially if you are in a relationship)---is a lifetime third-wheeler.
 Lately he has been trying to break into the fifth wheel game by joining double dates.
-You may have already received many emails from him but if not, he can be reached at: donotreply@attrishnot.net.
+He may have already sent you emails from the many companies and organizations for which works, but if not, he can be reached at: [donotreply@attrishnot.net][email].
 [Note that he is unlikely to respond to your missives.]
 He lives in the United States with his wife and two children.

 # Who this post is for
 Much like the warning in prescription medication ads, "pregnant or may be come pregnant"---but for single people.
 Single people that happen to know someone (or someones) in a relationship.
 Remember, loved ones die.

+[email]: mailto:donotreply@attrishnot.net